dentolos19/RecipeMechanic/README.md

 A powerful and easy-to-use recipe tool for Scrap Mechanic!

-> This project is currently being reworked!
-Do not clone or build as it is incomplete!
+> Note: This project is currently work-in-progress and doesn't contain all the planned features.
+See below for more info.

 ## Features